morgansobol/MicrobialGenomics-TXST-2025/exercises/01_unix_hpc_intro.md

 ```bash
 ls
 ```
-You should see 'github directory', we'll explore this in a minute.
+You should see the directory we just downloaded from Github called "MicrobialGenomics-TXST-2025", we'll explore this in a minute.

 Often, there are also *hidden* files, typically configuration files, which begin with a dot (`.`).
 E.g., your bash profile is configured by the file ~/.bash_profile.
 Configuration files do things like store settings and preferences for programs, determine what programs are "turned on" when you log in, and customize how your shell behaves.